 - Populated projections provide an indication of the future size and structure of the population, based on estimates and evidence from the previous five years of demographic data.

 - Population projections, often referred to as sub-national population projections (SNPP), are produced every two or three years by ONS at local authority level, with the most recent release in 2014.

 - Experimental data refers to new data, not previously released and based on evidence from the Census, estimates and demographic data, for new topics or geographic areas.

 - For example in 2013 ONS released experimental statistics on population estimates by ethnicity.

 - Population forecasts are based on estimates and projections, but also take in to account other intelligence including proposed changes to the dwelling stock or policy implications.

 - ONS do not project population forecasts.
 Forecasts are produced by consultancies, think tanks and academics.
-The Manchester City Council Forecasting Model (MCCFM) is produced by the Manchester City Council's and is the primary dataset used to understand population, and plan resources.
+The Manchester City Council Forecasting Model (MCCFM) is produced by the Manchester City Council's Performance, Research and Intelligence Team and is the primary dataset used to understand population, and plan resources.

 - Produced by the Council and based on ONS estimates, projections and experimental data, manipulated for new topics or geographic areas.